lucasluqui/KnightLauncher/README.md

 ## Features
 * Install and uninstall game mods in an easy and noob-friendly way without worrying about game updates.
-* Jump into several editors such as a model viewer and scene editor to create custom user-generated content.
+* Jump into several editors such as a model viewer and a scene editor to create custom user-generated content.
-* Automatically patch your game to use a 64-bit Java VM and heavily improve your performance.
+* Automatically patch your game to use a 64-bit Java VM to improve the game's performance.
 * Re-install and verify your game files with ease.
 * Intuitive and user-friendly UI for configuring advanced Java VM settings.
 * Discord integration that shows your current game activity on your Discord status.
 This feature is only available on Windows.